ridwonwahab/ridwonwahab/README.md

 - 👋 Hi, I’m @ridwonwahab
 - 👀 I’m interested in Tech/coding
-- 🌱 I’m currently learning Fullstack web development at Udemy
+- 🌱 I have learnt Java, Html, Css, Boostrap, JavaScript from Udemy
+- I am currently a selected student of Alx scholarship August 2022 Cohort
 - 💞️ I’m looking to collaborate with Developers
 - 📫 How to reach me  ridwonwahab@gmail.com